AndieWill510/tinydoor/Options/080-you-are-not-one-thing.md

 > A stim

-A room where your whole self does not have to fight to exist.
+Always: A room where your whole self does not have to fight to exist.

 ## Mercy